EGR304-2025-F-101/team101.github.io/docs/Appendix/App-Team-Org.md

 ## Team Goals

-1. Have a collaborative team that will support each other and 2.
+1. Have a collaborative team that will support each other and distribute fair workload/accountability.
-3.
-4.
-5.
+2. Devolop functional projects that meet design requirements and shows reliable performance.
+3. Gain better professional engineering skills that will aid in project planning and technical documentation.
+4. Work to build and deveopment a design to showcase a implementation into other systems.
+5. Gain better debugging strategies to fix design challenges and improve our system.

 ## Mission Statement